IslandViewPTA/islandview-pta-site/site/content/movie.md

 callToAction: true

 ---
-## Movie Mornings with Island View PTA
+## Movie Mornings at Anacortes Cinema

-Join your friends for a fun movie morning at Anacortes Cinemas!!
-For $10 you get to see the movie, and enjoy a small popcorn and drink!
+Join us for fun movie mornings at Anacortes Cinema!!
+For $10 you get to see the movie, and enjoy a small popcorn and drink.
+These events are open to ALL, so bring your friends!

 Tickets must be pre-purchased.
 Only 150 tickets available for each show, so get yours today!